 In 2014, Shared Studios began as an art project, creating “portals,” or gold spaces equipped with immersive audiovisual technology.
 When one enters, they come face-to-face with someone in another distant Portal live and full-body, as if in the same room.
 Initially, the portal project began with a single prototype connection between New York City and Tehran, Iran.
 Moghtader and fellow co-founder Amar C. Bakshi thought that the project might engender a conversation between citizens of two countries whose relations have been historically strained.
 The results were astounding and even surprised the founders.
 People wanted to utilize the portals to talk, chat, and collaborate – there was little need for curation or stimulation.
 The ensuing conversations occurred organically and proactively.

-The portals are continuously used to host live events, engage conversation, conduct hackathons and otherwise make connections that otherwise couldn’t be made.
+The project quickly grew into a global network of communication hubs that welcomed collaborating artists, entrepreneurs, and people from all walks of life.
+The portals are continuously used to host live events, engage in conversation, conduct hackathons, and otherwise make connections that otherwise couldn’t be made.

 We had a chance to speak with Michelle on Social Design Insights about this remarkable practice.
 Have a listen.